 LONG-TERM FIX: GET YOUR CITY TO PASS AN “EV FIRST” ORDINANCE OR GREEN FLEET PROCUREMENT POLICY

 A growing number of cities and the state of Washington have passed green vehicle procurement policies (see specific examples here and here).
 San Francisco has committed to electrify its non-emergency fleet sedans by 2022 and its remaining diesel transit buses by 2035.
-All cities, and especially those that have declared a climate emergency, should pass an ordinance like Sacramento’s requiring that all city fleet vehicle purchases be zero emissions or electric vehicles unless there is no feasible zero emissions option.
+All cities, and especially those that have declared a climate emergency, should pass an ordinance like Sacramento’s to increase ZEVs in the city’s fleet unless there is no feasible zero emissions option.
 Menlo Park’s Sustainable Fleet Policy imposes a ‘ZEV First” standard for new fleet vehicles, and requires the public fleet to reduce gasoline use 5% a year from 2018 levels.
 Speak with the sustainability staff and/or mayor and city council about passing an “EV First” ordinance or green vehicle procurement policy, or at least establishing a practice of prioritizing zero emissions vehicles.

 Until a policy or practice is established and enforced, help ensure that no new gasoline-powered vehicles are purchased unnecessarily, by taking these steps: